vlang/v/doc/docs.md

 }
 ```

-The same optional check applies to arrays:
+The same option check applies to arrays:

 ```v
 arr := [1, 2, 3]